-- The “account name” is for your reference only.
+- The “account name” you enter during Manual Verification is for your reference only.
 Pick something that describes the account so you’ll remember it later.
-For example “B of A -- checking” or “My Savings Account #4”.
+For example “B of A - checking”.

-- Your account type must either be a checking or savings account.
-You cannot link “non-transactional” accounts like investment or money market accounts.
+- Your account type must be a checking account.
+You cannot link savings and “non-transactional” accounts like investment or money market accounts.

 - Your routing number is the nine-digit code your bank uses to identify how funds are sent and received through your bank account.
 Do not enter a special routing number that your bank gave you just for wire transfers only - use the typical routing number found on your paper checks or on your bank’s website.

 You are able to add only one bank account and once you add it, it becomes the Main Bank.
 When you receive online payments from your landlord or property manager for completed tasks, all funds will be sent to this bank account.